Kenosha couple charged with maintaining drug trafficking place

-Two Kenosha people are each facing several criminal charges and potentially decades in prison for allegedly maintaining a drug trafficking place with cocaine and marijuana laced with fentanyl.
+Two from Kenosha are each facing several criminal charges and potentially decades in prison for allegedly maintaining a drug trafficking place with cocaine and marijuana laced with fentanyl.

 Chanze D. Evans, 22, was charged Thursday in Kenosha County Circuit Court with three counts of manufacturing or delivering 10 grams or less of fentanyl on or near a school.
 He was also charged with four counts of felony bail jumping, possession with intent to deliver 10 to 50 grams of fentanyl as a party to a crime on or near as school, possession with intent to deliver 200 grams or less of THC as a party to a crime on or near a school, maintaining a drug trafficking place as a party to a crime and possession of drug paraphernalia.